-This particular Greenway location will likely get used by two different types of Greenway users: 1) commuters who are accessing a desired location and 2) users who are on the Greenway for recreational purposes and not necessarily to get to a specific destination.
+This particular Greenway location will likely get used by two different types of Greenway use rs: 1) commuters who are accessing a desired location and 2) recreational users who are on the Greenway not to get to a specific destination but for recreational purposes.
 These two groups may have different expectations of the Greenway.
 A commuter is often seeking the most direct route to a destination.
-A recreational user is attracted to a Greenway segment because of the aesthetic experience of that route or a route that is removed from vehicular traffic.
+A recreational user is attracted to a particular Greenway segment because of the experience of that route such as a scenic route or a route that is removed from vehicular traffic.
 Recreational users are likely to use the proposed crossing of the railroad tracks at the Sun Valley Open Space wherever it is constructed as this grade separated structure will provide a much safer crossing of the tracks than the existing College Drive bridge.
-A commuter will have to make the choice between riding or walking on the College Drive bridge, which lacks pedestrian and bicycle facilities and where they are competing for space with vehicles traveling at high speeds, or using the grade separated crossing of the tracks that may not provide direct access to their destination.
+A commuter user will have to make the choice between riding or walking on the College Drive bridge, which lacks pedestrian and bicycle facilities and where they are competing for space with vehicles traveling at high speeds, and using the grade separated crossing of the tracks that may not provide direct access to their destination.
 Both types of Greenway users were considered throughout this study.